roddux/feta/README.md

 # FETA
-Feta is a low-level, memory-bashing ATA fuzzer.
-Issues ATA commands.
+Feta is an ATA fuzzer.
+More specifically, it fuzzes the AHCI controller.

-idea is to boot straight into FETA as an init parameter.
-Nothing else to worry about. no processes, etc...

-feta would enumerate the PCI interfaces available and select what is hopefully the only one (VBox setup depending)
-- don't necessarily need to rice it with a custom kernel for this... could just supply init=/bin/fuzzer
-- fuzzing using /dev/mem instead of writing a kernel module could be MUCH easier (?)
-  - python fuzzing anyone?

----
-feta:

-mem = open("/dev/mem",rw)
-write_mem(data,offset):
-    fseek(mem,offset)
-    fwrite(mem,data)

-ata_select_drive()
-ata_read()
-ata_write()
-ata_detect_drive()
-ata_probe() <-
+At some point i'll rip the logic from this and incorporate it into a UEFI program for rapid fuzzing.
+This serves as a prototype toward that goal.

 https://wiki.osdev.org/AHCI
-AHCI is the future.
-IDE is legacy... don't waste time trying to implement IDE shiz.

-step 1:
+# Rough theory of operation
+## Iterate the PCI bus and find an AHCI controller
 iterate the PCI bus looking for an AHCI controller for X in pci_enumerate():
 	if X.class_id = 0x1:
 		# found an AHCI controller

-# AHCI controller through system memory and memory mapped registers.
-Encapsulates SATA and provides it via a
-# PCI interface to the host.
+With the AHCI controller found, we might need to adjust (or set, if UEFI/BIOS hasn't done it) the memory addresses used for communication.
+We communicate with the device primarily via memory-mapped IO.
+SOME communication (PIO stuff) is done directly through port IO.

+The AHCI controller is our access into the ATA pipeline.
+We hand over our FIS packets and let the HBA do the legwork.
+Similar situation for ISA/IDE(?).

-# an ahci controller (on the pc) is known as a Host Bus Adapter (HBA).
+The AHCI controller is known as a Host Bus Adapter (HBA).

-# no need to fuck around with taskfiles

-# ahci controllers can support up to 32 "ports" <-- what are ports?
-# each port can attach a SATA device; like a disk, port multiplier, etc...

 # The last PCI base address register (BAR[5], header offset 0x24) points to the AHCI base memory, called
 # ABAR (AHCI Base Memory Register).